Skip to content

 Appendix A: Benchmarks by Industry

-These benchmarks are compiled from industry reports, platform data, and independent research.
-Use them as directional guides, not absolute standards.
+These benchmarks are compiled from industry reports, platform data, and independent research, and reflect the picture as of mid-2026.
+Use them as directional guides, not absolute standards, and verify any time-sensitive figure before you lean on it.
 Your specific audience, content quality, and sending practices will produce results that may differ significantly from averages.

 A note on methodology: industry averages are dragged down by brands with poor practices, inactive lists, and infrequent sending.
 If you follow the guidance in this book, you should consistently outperform these averages.
 If you’re at or below these numbers, treat that as a signal that something in your programme needs attention.